chenyf96/MFTrans/data/README.md

 ## Data
-The dataset of PSSP-MFFNet model will be released soon.
+The dataset of MFTrans model will be released soon.